Take a look inside 5 images

-Pros: Built-in audio features offer great reading support; tons of nonfiction texts available; nice features for offline reading.
+Pros: Built-in audio features; tons of nonfiction texts; nice features for offline reading.

-Cons: Some quiz questions are overly simple, and the reading experience can feel passive, even with the annotation tool.
+Cons: Some quiz questions are too simple, and reading can feel passive, even with the annotation tool.

-Bottom Line: A good tool for giving kids access to a wide range of books, though it's best used with teacher (and parent) guidance to promote a more active reading experience.
+Bottom Line: This app gives kids access to a wide range of books, though it's best used with teacher (and parent) guidance.

 Use MyON to help promote interest-driven, authentic reading experiences for your students.
 The platform is best used with attentive guidance, frequent interaction, and plenty of context from teachers and parents.
 Choice is key, so do your best to ensure that kids have as much as possible.
 Select a book list for your class that features a wide range of subjects and genres; you'll want to appeal to as many students' interests and ability levels as possible.

 Throughout the year, track the books your kids read along with their reading levels.
 At a few milestones (at the end of each grading period, monthly, etc.), coordinate some activities to celebrate kids' reading and achievement.
 And remember to help your kids love reading for reading's sake.

 MyON is a literacy platform developed by Capstone Publishing and now part of Renaissance, which also owns Accelerated Reader.
 With MyON, teachers and kids can access a wide range of books from Capstone; other publishers' libraries are also available, through premium packages.
 It's a subscription-based service, with packages available at the school or district level.